Icyshaman/jenkins_testing_production_env/README.md

   ![](Images/17.jpg)

-* add a file to master branch of local git repository.
+* Add file to master branch of local git repository.

   ![](Images/1.jpg)

-* add the file to staging area and then move the files to commit area as we configured git hook when we commit it directly pushed to the github master branch.
+* Add file to staging area and then move the files to commit area, as we configured git hook, when we commit, repo will directly pushed to the github master branch.

   ![](Images/3.jpg)
+  <br><br>
   ![](Images/4.jpg)

-* since our jenkin job is configured it will automatically copy the file to production environment and start the docker container.
+* Since our jenkin job1 is configured, it will automatically copy the file to production environment and start docker container for production purpose.

   ![](Images/5.jpg)
+  <br><br>
   ![](Images/6.jpg)
+  <br><br>
   ![](Images/7.jpg)

-* add a file to dev1 branch of local git repository.
+* Add file to dev1 branch of local git repository.

   ![](Images/10.jpg)

-* add the file to staging area and then move the file to commit area as we configured git hook when we commit it directly pushed to the github dev1 branch.
+* Add file to staging area and then move file to commit area, as we configured git hook, when we commit, repo will directly pushed to the github dev1 branch.

   ![](Images/11.jpg)
+  <br><br>
   ![](Images/12.jpg)

-* since our jenkin job is configured it will automatically copy the file to testing environment and start the docker container.
+* Since our jenkin job2 is configured, it will automatically copy the file to testing environment and start docker container for testing purpose.

   ![](Images/13.jpg)
+  <br><br>
   ![](Images/14.jpg)
+  <br><br>
   ![](Images/15.jpg)
+***